DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/idle animations/idle tree construction.md

       * **Validate siblings.** Scan over the idle's previous siblings.
 If any previous sibling is also an ancestor, then assume that a cyclical reference is formed.[^crusader-kings-are-cyclical] If any of those previous siblings form a cyclical reference, *or* if any sibling has a different parent from this idle, then...
         * Try to set *LooseList* to the loose idle list for an appropriate behavior graph.
 Specifically, check each of the following idles to see if they have a containing behavior graph, and use the first such graph you find: this idle; this idle's parent; this idle's previous sibling.
         * Set this idle's parent and previous-sibling pointers to null.
-      * **Insert idle into its parent, if it still has one.** If this idle has a parent, then...
+      * **Insert the idle into its parent, if it still has one.** If this idle has a parent, then...
         * Append this idle into its parent's child list.
         * Iteratively re-sort this idle's next siblings within that child list.
         * Done.